-Prince Harry and Meghan Markle are engaged
+Prince Harry and Meghan Markle appear after engagement

 Monday's announcement ends persistent speculation over when the 33-year-old prince -- who is now fifth in line to the British throne -- would propose to the actor.

-Harry and his fiancée made their public appearance in September at the Invictus Games in Toronto.
+Harry and his fiancée made their first public appearance as a couple in September at the Invictus Games in Toronto.

 The pair were introduced in July 2016 by mutual friends in London, Markle confirmed in September.
 Markle is best known for her role on TV show "Suits" as well as her philanthropic work.